5121f/open-media-tracker/ROADMAP.md

 # TODO

-- on chapter decrement try to swotch to previos chapter folder
+- on chapter decrement try to switch to previos chapter folder
+- allow to use tilde in media path
 - sorting series
     - by name
     - by date added